Conservation and Improvement of Adequate Working Environment

 The GS Yuasa Group believes that it is important to take advantage of the diverse values, experience, knowledge, and skills possessed by everyone working in our workplaces, pool our wisdom, and continue to create new value.
 The Group is working to reinforce its organizational capabilities and enhance human capital so that we can raise our corporate competitiveness over the medium to long term and continuously secure flexibility and resilience to withstand unexpected changes.
 In addition, we are working to provide a work environment that respects individual personalities and abilities and enables everyone to work with passion and a sense of fulfillment.

 In order to undertake management that draws out the maximum value of human resources and leads to increased corporate value over the medium to long term, the Group’s core business company (GS Yuasa International Ltd.) formulates and implements plans in response to issues relating to human capital and diversity, and the Company’s Board of Directors supervises the Group as a whole including the provision of necessary guidance in response to the details of periodic progress reports from the core business company.
-The Sustainability Promotion Committee, a body established within the core business company to deliberate on, propose, and implement measures relating to sustainability issues overall, discusses policies, strategies, and key issues relating to human capital and diversity and reports to the Management Meeting, which is under the authority of the president.
+The Sustainability Promotion Committee, a body established within the core business company to deliberate on, propose, and implement measures relating to sustainability issues overall, discusses policies, strategies, and key issues relating to human capital and diversity and reports to the Corporate Executive management meeting, which is under the authority of the president.

-Number and ratio of new employees (FY 2022, domestic companies)
+Number and ratio of new employees (FY 2023, domestic companies)

 Please scroll sideways